The Wilds is bringing advanced zoo medicine education to those dedicating their career path to animals.

 • The online course includes approximately 22 hours of unique, pre-recorded content that students can watch at their own pace.

-• Between three and six live-streaming sessions will also be scheduled, demonstrating real field immobilizations.
-Live sessions will be recorded and offered later to students.
+• A minimum of three live-streaming sessions will also be scheduled, demonstrating real field anesthesia.
+These live streaming sessions will be recorded and available to the student throughout the duration of the course.

 Course Goals